 Who doesn’t remember getting home from school, and devouring a bowl of good-old cinnamon toast crunch with iced-cold milk.
 Or that late-night snack.
 That flavor will forever be engrained in our tastebuds.
 And since we’re in this woe for good, we thought we’d revive this classic for the sake of nostalgia.

 Though do note that the taste cannot be replicated exactly, blame it on artificial flavorings, refined sugars and processed carbohydrates.
-But trust us when we say that it will more than satisfy your cinnamon toast crunch cravings.
+But trust me when I say that it will more than satisfy your cinnamon toast crunch cravings.
 And more.

 And talking about ideal, you can always freeze half the dough for a rainy day. 🌧

-Keeping keto macros in mind, aside from making this classic cereal low carb, we made sure to up the fat in these keto cinnamon toast crunch.
+Keeping keto macros in mind, aside from making this classic cereal low carb, I made sure to introduce a good amount of healthy fats into the mix.

-And we absolutely adore grass-fed butter as the fat here.
-Though do note that coconut butter can be subbed in, just note that the resulting cereal will be denser and therefore slightly less crunchy.
+And I absolutely adore grass-fed butter as the fat here.
+Though do note that coconut butter can be subbed in, just the resulting cereal will be denser and therefore slightly less crunchy.

-So at 2g net carbs, we find these keto cinnamon toast crunch to be a very good deal.
+So at 2g net carbs, I find these keto cinnamon toast crunch to be a very good deal.
 Particularly compared to the whooping 19g net carbs of the original!

 Though let’s face it, just like with the original, you might be doubling the serving size on occasion always.
 Still, 4g net carbs!